 Health

 There is a risk of mosquito-transmitted diseases such as Zika Virus, Dengue Fever and Malaria in Central America.
 Pack an insect repellent that contains recommended amounts of DEET, picaridin or other approved product e.g. RID Tropical Strength or OFF Deep Woods.
+Consult a doctor or travel clinic about your specific itinerary and whether you need vaccinations or preventative medications.

 Passport and visas

-Ensure your passport has at least 6 months of validity and plenty of pages for your new passport stamps.
+Ensure your passport has at least 6-months of validity and plenty of pages for your new passport stamps.
 Check whether you require a visa for the countries you are visiting (it will depend on the country of your passport) and if there are any entry or exit fees.

 Security